Introducing...

 Botanical name: Fittonia albivenis

-Common name: Mosaic plant
+Common name: Mosaic plant, nerve plant

 These small yet striking houseplants are grown for their colourful leaves, patterned with prominent veins.
 They need high humidity, so are best kept in a bathroom or terrarium.